eunomie/Taist/README.md

-Eunomie
+Taist
 =======

 Description
 -----------

-Eunomie is an experimentation of web application using cool technologies like :
+Taist is an experimentation of web application using cool technologies like :

 * guice (DI)